Rating Certificate Application

 • ORR Gear Weight

-• Starting in 2025, all boats receiving an ORR Certificate will be rated with a default gear weight.
-If a boat chooses to carry emergency steering and/or life rafts, these items may be weighed and factored into the rating.
+• If a boat carries emergency steering equipment and/or life rafts, these items may be weighed and the weights factored into the sailing displacement on your certificate.

 • Race Information